AFNI program: afni

 and in the realtime plugin.

-* I think the first paper to demonstrate realtime MRI volume image
+* The first paper to demonstrate realtime MRI volume image

 registration running on a standard workstation (not a supercomputer).